 The parent or account owner may control the investments within the account, which may include stocks, mutual funds, ETFs, and cash.

 Generally, a parent will set up the account and name a child under 18 as the beneficiary.
 The adult acts as a custodian of the account, making investment decisions and controlling use of its money to pay for college expenses.

 Annual contributions are capped at $2,000 per year for each designated beneficiary (child under 18 years old).
 Parents, grandparents, aunts, and uncles may contribute to an account.
 However, those making contributions can not have a modified AGI (adjusted gross income) of more than $110,000 (or $220,000 if married and filing jointly).

-Tax advantages: Earnings on contributions are not subject to federal taxes.
+Earnings on contributions are not subject to federal taxes.
 Withdrawals can be made tax-free when the money is used to pay for qualified education expenses; such expenses include tuition, fees, books, and room and board within limits set by your college or university.
-Funds in the account can also pay for elementary and secondary school expenses without penalty, making the Coverdell ESA distinct from a 529 Plan.
+Funds in the account can also pay for elementary and secondary school expenses without penalty.

 Coverdell ESAs are considered parental assets so a maximum of 5.64% of the account’s balance is included for FAFSA financial aid calculations (similar to 529 Plans).
 An exception to this general rule occurs when the student owns the account and is NOT a dependent of the parent.